Skip to content

 Answer: Larisa Latynina of the Soviet Union.
 18 medals (9 gold, 5 silver, 4 bronze) across three Olympics (1956, 1960, 1964).

-Latynina was both a gymnast and a coach later.
-Her record held from 1964 to 2012, the longest “most medals” run in modern Games history.
+Her record held from 1964 to 2012, the longest “most medals” run in modern Olympic history.
+She later coached the Soviet women’s team.

 42. What records does Florence Griffith-Joyner still hold?
 (Medium)

 The 100m mark has stood for 38 years.
 The closest challenge came from Elaine Thompson-Herah at 10.54 in 2021, missing by 0.05 seconds.
-Some scientists argue the 10.49 was wind-aided beyond legal limits and never reset.
+Some analysts argue the 10.49 was wind-aided beyond legal limits, but it was never reset.

 43. What was Jesse Owens’s medal count at Berlin 1936?
 (Easy)